Wei-Lin-Intel/optimum-habana/examples/text-generation/README.md

 --batch_size 1
 ```

-Use this command to quantize the model based on the measurements and run the 70B model:
+Use this command to quantize the model based on the measurements from the previous command.
+It runs the quantized 70B model on all tasks and emits the accuracy:

 ```bash
 QUANT_CONFIG=./quantization_config//maxabs_quant.json deepspeed --num_gpus 8 run_lm_eval.py \